Ambassadors lay flowers at site of Moscow concert hall massacre | Law-Order

 In Russia, a total of nine suspects have faced court so far and were remanded in pre-trial detention.
 The latest hearing took place Friday, with a judge in the Basmanny District Court ruling that suspect Lutfulloi Nazrimad should be held in custody until at least May 22.
 Russian independent news site Mediazona cited Nazrimad as saying in court that he was born in Tajikistan.

-Since the attack, Tajikistan's Ministry of Labour, Migration and Employment has seen an outflow of migrants workers from Moscow back to Tajikistan.
+Since the attack, Tajikistan's Ministry of Labor, Migration and Employment has recorded an outflow of migrants workers from Moscow back to Tajikistan.
 "There are a lot of calls.
-These are most likely not so much complaints about harassment, but about our citizens' fear, panic, many want to leave.
+These are most likely not so much complaints about harassment, but about our citizens' fear, panic.
+Many want to leave.
 We are now monitoring the situation; more people are coming (to Tajikistan) than leaving," Deputy Labour Minister Shakhnoza Nodiri told Tass, the news agency said Saturday.
 Russian officials previously said that 11 suspects had been arrested, including four who allegedly carried out the attack.
 Those four, identified as Tajik nationals, appeared in a Moscow court on Sunday on terrorism charges and showed signs of severe beatings.
 One appeared to be barely conscious during the hearing.

 Russia's Investigative Committee additionally said Thursday it had detained another suspect in relation to the raid on Crocus City Hall, on suspicion of being involved in financing the attack.
 It did not give further details of the suspect's identity or alleged actions.